nadya27oct/Stripe/Observations.md

 Somewhat concerning segment as latest cohorts (June & Aug 2013) have signficantly low volume of transactions processed over their active months.
 Additionally, no active merchants are available in recent months. <br>
 Ecom merchants have a variablity in the payments processed through out their lifecycle, this segment is less concerning as the most recent cohort has an increasing engagement with Stripe.

+#### RFM segmentation

+In order to segment merchants, I computed quartiles based on monthly transaction value, events count and tenure and aggregated a sum for each quartile.
+Merchants with most events and most transactions processed tend to have a longer tenure (23+ months).
+These are the power users.
+On average, merchants with lowest engagements (lower events and transactions processed) tend to be the most recent customers, i.e. they have a short tenure with Stripe products.

+Some merchants worth looking at:

+1. Merchant ID a9jszcl3di is a leading valuable customer.
+Even within such a short tenure - only 3 months since using Cart, they have processed a large volume of transactions - top 25th percentile.
+Perhaps they could be marketed with other products from Stripe.

+2. Merchant ID 282t1vpldi in Saas and Ecom have a long tenure with Stripe.
+Yet they are least engaged with the products as indicated by low event count and low value of transactions processed.
+These two Merchants may not be worth going after.
+But it may be worthwhile to gain an idea of the low engagement rates - possible dissatisfaction with Stripe products.

+#### Product Performance

+Recurring products have an increasing trend in dollar transactions processed while lesser transactions are processed through manual charges.
+This is a good sign as Stripe plans to focus its efforts on promoting recurring subscriptions for its SaaS users.<br>
+However, the engagement for basic API is going up compared to recurring product.
+Perhaps the customer success team needs to look into understanding what is driving the high events count with Basic API. <br>
+Additionally, top 50% of customers are driving a large proportion of revenue.
+It is worth looking into what factors contributed to their successful adoption of Recurring product.

+Even though Markplaces account for largest overall $ value of transactions across all products, their overall monthly engagement (shown through events) and monetization (shown through $ transactions) levels have been constant in 2014. <br>
+Merchants in Platform tend to have a high variation in their use of Marketplace, with bottom 50% Merchants contributing to less than $50000 transactions processed while the top 50% contribute to about $50,000-$150,000 transactions value.

+Ecommerce - Revenue from ecommerce is somewhat cyclical, peaking around early Summer months.
+Distribution of $ transaction value vs number of payments submitted show that Merchants in this category are selling products at a constant price.